Anyang Henan, China Travel Guide

 The application for a Chinese visa follows a structured path:

 Anyang presents several general hospitals, including Anyang People's Hospital and Anyang Hospital of Traditional Chinese Medicine.
 Quality of care varies; for severe illnesses, larger provincial capitals like Zhengzhou offer more advanced medical centers.
 Be willing to pay for services upfront and keep receipts for insurance.
-Language barriers are achievable with medical staff; a Translation app is a valuable tool.
+Language barriers are achievable with medical staff; a Translation app is a worthwhile tool.

 Anyang’s transport options are quite affordable.
 Local bus rides typically cost ¥1-3.
 Short taxi or Didi rides within the city range from ¥10-30.
 High-speed train fares, for instance, from Anyang East to Zhengzhou East, are approximately ¥70-100 for a second-class ticket.
 These figures offer good estimates for daily travel expenses.

 Entry fees to major attractions are also reasonable.
 Yin Ruins admission costs ¥70-90.
 The China Character Museum is free, though it may call for an appointment.
-The Mausoleum of Yuan Shikai typically costs ¥30-50 for entry, and Anyang Museum is free, with potential charges for special exhibits.
+The Mausoleum of Yuan Shikai typically costs ¥30-50 for entry, and Anyang Institution is free, with potential charges for special exhibits.

 Drivers often do not carry change; exact cash or mobile payment is standard.